Apliz/student-directory/README.md

   # student-directory #

-The student directory script allows you to manage the list of students enrolled at Villains Academy.
+The student directory script allows you to manage the list of students enrolled at the *prestigious* Villains Academy.

   ## How to use ##

   ```shell